 Last updated

 July 2026.
-Figures and availability were checked against official or primary sources where possible, including CEPICI, service-public Côte d’Ivoire, DGI, CNPS, the Labour Code, SNEDAI, Stripe, Wise, Payoneer, BCEAO, and PwC tax summaries where official tax pages were not clear or extractable.
+Figures and availability were checked against official or primary sources where possible, including CEPICI, service-public Côte d’Ivoire, DGI, e-impôts, CNPS, the Labour Code, SNEDAI, BCEAO, the Ivorian Treasury, OHADA, and provider availability pages for Stripe, Wise, and Payoneer where those providers are discussed in the payment section.

 Please sign in to leave a comment.